-Shereen El Mallah is a Research Assistant Professor at the School of Education and Human Development (SEHD).
-She is a faculty affiliate of Youth-Nex and CASTL interested in the intersection of applied science and social justice.
+Shereen El Mallah is a faculty affiliate of Youth-Nex and the Center for Advanced Study of Teaching and Learning (CASTL) interested in the intersection of applied science and social justice.
 As a scholar-activist, her work draws heavily on rapid cycle evaluation, participatory approaches, design-based research, and the framework of QuantCrit to address three notable gaps:

 - The gap between what works in research and what works in practice

 - The gap between valuing what we can measure and measuring what we value